syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

     PdfFont timesRoman = PdfStandardFont(PdfFontFamily.timesRoman, 10);

-    // Creates text elements to add the address and draw it to the page. element = PdfTextElement(text: 'BILL TO ', font: timesRoman);
+    //Creates text elements to add the address and draw it to the page element = PdfTextElement(text: 'BILL TO ', font: timesRoman);
     element.brush = PdfSolidBrush(PdfColor(126, 155, 203));
     result = element.draw(